 The textured base is a great feature.
 It makes it a little easier to hold the shield in place.
 It also works to provide a more natural nursing experience for your baby.

 5. Purifyou Premium Nipple Shield

-Best for Protecting Tender Nipples
+Best Nipple Shield for Tender Nipples

 Easy to use, the Purifyou shields provide a great layer of protection between your baby and your sore nipple.
 Straightforward in their design, they’re non-toxic and made with BPA-free materials.